 (f) shall be liable for acting (or refraining from acting) in what it believes to be in the best interests of the Lenders in circumstances where it has been unable, or it is not practicable to obtain the instructions of the Lenders; or

-(g) in such capacity as Agent or Arranger, shall be liable for anything done or not done by it under or in connection with the Operative Documents save in the case of its own gross negligence or willful misconduct.
+(g) in such capacity as Agent, Co-Agent or Arranger, shall be liable for anything done or not done by it under or in connection with the Operative Documents save in the case of its own gross negligence or willful misconduct.

 .

-(a) If it is a Lender, each of the Agent and the Arranger shall have the same rights and powers under the Operative Documents as any other Lender and may exercise those rights and powers as if it were not also acting as Agent or Arranger.
-In addition, it may exercise its rights and powers as party to the Total Return Swap Agreement as if it were not Agent or Arranger.
+(a) If it is a Lender, each of the Agent, each Co-Agent and the Arranger shall have the same rights and powers under the Operative Documents as any other Lender and may exercise those rights and powers as if it were not also acting as Agent, Co-Agents or Arranger.
+In addition, it may exercise its rights and powers as party to the Total Return Swap Agreement as if it were not Agent, Co-Agents or Arranger.

-(b) Each of the Agent and the Arranger may:
+(b) Each of the Agent, each Co-Agent and the Arranger may:

 (i) retain for its own benefit (and without liability to account) any fee or other sum receivable by it for its own account; and